ARM-software/CMSIS-DSP/README.md

 The header files are part of the CMSIS-DSP pack (version 1.10.2 and above).

 The audio streaming nodes on top of CMSIS-RTOS2 are not part of the CMSIS-DSP pack but can be found in the repository.
 They are demo quality only.
-They can be used with Arm Virtual Hardware.
+They can only be used with Arm Virtual Hardware.

-The SDF is making it easier to implement a streaming solution : connecting different compute kernels each consuming and producing different amount of data.
+The Compute Graph is making it easier to implement a streaming solution : connecting different compute kernels each consuming and producing different amount of data.

 ## Support / Contact